mackler/safe-metronome/README.md

 you now for the first time in an Android app, exclusively in **Safe Metronome**.

-Accept no substitutes demand the genuine ChopsBuilder™, only with **Safe Metronome**.
+Accept no substitutes.
+Demand the genuine **Safe Metronome** with ChopsBuilder™.

 Compare **Safe Metronome** to all the other free metronome apps for Android.
 If you can find a better one, let us know.